 Bring several handkerchiefs or bandannas.
 A bandanna can be useful as a makeshift face mask in windy, dusty areas and during vehicle travel, and to dry cups, plates, and hands.
-You can keep a separate bandana for a usual runny nose that accompanies colds and upper-respiratory infections—or learns to blow your nose Nepali style, covering each nostril in turn and blowing out the other.
+You can keep a separate bandana for a usual runny nose that accompanies colds and upper-respiratory infections—or learns to blow your Nepali nose style, covering each nostril in turn and blowing out the other.
 Petroleum jelly, ChapStick, and lip balm are good for cold-weather to prevent or treat chafing.

-For women, a reusable menstrual cup (eg, Mooncup) is an ecologically sound alternative to tampons and sanitary napkins, ideal for travel and lasts for years.
+For women, a reusable menstrual cup (e.g., Mooncup) is an ecologically sound alternative to tampons and sanitary napkins, ideal for travel and lasts for years.
 It is recommended that you become familiar with using and cleaning before relying on it during a trek.

 Pack biodegradable soap, a washcloth or towel, and a toothbrush.
 Bring a headlamp or small flashlight (torch) and spare batteries (lithium is best), especially to power the modern camera.
 Outside of the main trekking routes, good batteries will rarely be available in the hills.
 It is better to have rechargeable batteries and to carry extra charged battery packs.
-Make sure to bring a universal adapter.
-Electricity averages 220 volts/50 cycles in Nepal.
+Make sure to bring a universal adapter — electricity averages 220 volts/50 cycles in Nepal.
 As Nepal becomes increasingly electrified, there are more and more places along the popular routes to recharge.
 Entrepreneurs might sometimes take a fee to charge batteries.
 Carry spares and keep in mind that less-frequented trails might offer only solar power without the accessories to fit recharging devices.
 There are no battery recycling facilities in Nepal, and it is considered environmentally ethical to bring spent cells back to your home country for proper disposal.

-Consider earplugs (several pairs, as they are easily lost) for noisy hotels, buses, and the occasional obstreperous dog in the depths of night.
+Consider earplugs (several pairs, as they are easily lost) for noisy hotels, buses, and the occasional loud dog in the depths of night.
 It is wise to have at least a Global Positioning System (GPS) device or compass for high mountain travel.
 A GPS can be unreliable in sections of Himalayan drainages where steep gorges diminish satellite reception.

-Insects are not usually a problem in the high country, and malaria is very rare in trekkers to Nepal, but visitors traveling extensively in the lowlands during the warmer months or during the monsoon might want to use insect repellent and a mosquito net while sleeping.
-Repellents with picaridin and deet (or N, N-diethyl meta-toluamide) are effective against mosquitoes or try natural repellents such as citronella or eucalyptus oil-based repellents.
+Insects are not usually a problem in the high country, and malaria is very rare in trekkers to Nepal, but visitors traveling extensively in the lowlands during the warmer months or the monsoon might want to use insect repellent and a mosquito net while sleeping.
+Repellents with picaridin and DEET (or N, N-diethyl meta-toluamide) are effective against mosquitoes or try natural repellents such as citronella or eucalyptus oil-based repellents.
 Insecticide sprays and powders (those containing pyrethrins or permethrin are safest) may help in the sleeping bag and can be applied to the netting.
 Anti-leech oil can be found in some Kathmandu pharmacy shops for monsoon treks.

 A supply of duct tape can serve as an all-purpose, temporary fix for various situations.
 Several feet of tape can be wound around a flashlight handle or water bottle to store for future needs.

 If you play a portable musical instrument, consider bringing it along.
 A harmonica, recorder, or flute can quickly ease communication barriers.
 Consider other social and entertainment skills that you might share, for example, portrait drawing or simple magic tricks.
 Most trekkers carry reading matter and writing materials, and hotels along the popular routes often have paperbacks to sell or trade.
-A pack of cards or miniature versions of popular board games (such as Scrabble) can be a good way to pass time and liven up a restaurant as well as get to know fellow trekkers.
+A pack of cards or miniature versions of popular board games (such as Scrabble) can be an excellent way to pass the time and liven up a restaurant as well as get to know fellow trekkers.